-Disney's staterooms tend to be larger than the industry average.
+Disney's cabins tend to be larger than the industry average and are regarded as some of the best cabins for families.
 Deluxe inside and outside staterooms are 204 to 214 square feet and include a privacy curtain that separates the two sleeping areas, allowing you to switch on a light without waking the children.
-The roughly 300-square-foot Deluxe Family Staterooms with Verandahs sleep up to five.
+The 304-square-feet Deluxe Family Verandah cabins include outdoor space and sleep up to five.

 Unlike most sofa beds that take up precious floor space when converted to a full-size bed, Disney's sofas convert to a twin bed.
 The pulldown bed above the sofa makes a bunk-bed setup that won't be in the way throughout the day, making midday naptimes a cinch.
 Unlike almost all other cruise lines, most Disney cabins include tubs -- a big plus for bathing babies and toddlers -- and split-bath designs with the tub/shower and sink in one room, and toilet and sink in a separate space.
 And, of course, the Disney Channel is included on stateroom televisions.

-You can find the following in gift shops: disposable and swim diapers, pull-ups, diaper cream, baby food and infant formula, bottles, pacifiers, baby lotion and shampoo.
+You can find the following in gift shops: disposable and swim diapers, pull-ups, diaper cream, baby food and infant formula, bottles, pacifiers, baby lotion, shampoo and powder.

-A limited number of strollers, bottle warmers and bottle sterilizers are available for use through guest services.
+Strollers are available from guest services.
+Bottle warmers, sterilizers, cribs and playpens are available from the cabin host/steward.
 The cruise line even offers wagons and strollers on its private island, Castaway Cay, for complimentary use.

 High chairs are available in all onboard restaurants.